splunk/public-o11y-docs/gdi/opcache/opcache.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `collectd/opcache` monitor type using the Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `collectd/opcache` monitor type using the Smart Agent Receiver.

 Use this monitor to retrieve metrics from OPcache using the `opcache_get_status()` function, which improves PHP performance by storing precompiled script bytecode in shared memory.